 Market Performance Units were granted to certain key associates and are earned based on growth in the value of the Company's common stock, and were dependent on the Company completing an initial public offering of stock during a defined period of time.
 On July 23, 2018, the Company completed its initial public offering and the Market Performance Units performance condition was met.
 Subsequent to the performance condition there is also a market condition as a vesting requirement for the Market Performance Units which affects the determination of the grant date fair value.
 The Company estimated the grant date fair value using various valuation assumptions.
-During years ended December 31, 2020 and 2019, the Company recognized an immaterial amount of compensation expense for the Market Performance Units.
-As of December 31, 2020, there was \$0.4 million of unrecognized compensation expense related to the Market Performance Units which is expected to be recognized over a weighted-average period of 1.5 years.
+During years ended December 31, 2021 and 2020, the Company recognized an immaterial amount of compensation expense for the Market Performance Units.
+As of December 31, 2021, there was an immaterial amount of unrecognized compensation expense related to the Market Performance Units which is expected to be recognized over a weighted-average period of less than one year.